akobr/mono.me/docs/Monorepo/why-centralized-dependencies.md

 ## Used system

-In my mono-repo is used an out-of-box solution of central package version management, which is part of .NET Core SDK *from version 3.1.300*.
-Everything is described at documentation about [dependency management](dependency-management.md).
+My mono-repo uses an out-of-box solution of central package version management, which is part of .NET Core SDK *from version 3.1.300*.
+Everything is described in the documentation about [dependency management](dependency-management.md).